 The making of a Dublin tenement, 1800–1914

-Timothy Murtagh completed his PhD at TCD in 2015.
-From 2015 to 2016, he was the Irish Government Senior Scholar to Hertford College, Oxford.
-During the 2017–18 academic year, he was an adjunct lecturer in TCD.
+Timothy Murtagh holds a PhD from Trinity College Dublin.
 Since 2015, he has acted as a historical consultant to the 14 Henrietta Street museum, as well as being a committee member of the Dublin Historical Research Network.